rawakash66/Thesis_Akash_2022/README.md

 The segmentation of droplets in the image is required before starting the reconstruction.
 An U-Net CNN architecture was used because of its state-of-art performance in medical image segmentation of irregular-shaped cells.
 The EfficientNet-B4 was used as the backbone of the model and the pre-trained weights of imagenet was used in the encoder layer.
 The segmentation-model library was utilized for all the purposes.
-The dataset included 373 images for training, 40 images for validation and 24 images for testing.
 The image dataset included a combination of all the specimen used in the experiment along with some unseen examples to generalize the model.
 The dataset can be found at this [link](https://github.com/rawakash66/Thesis_Akash_2022/tree/main/silhouette%20extraction/data/images_and_masks).
 A helper jupyter notebook is provided to create ground truths for new images in the following [link](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/silhouette%20extraction/notebook/labelling%20notebook.ipynb) and the utility code for the same can be found [here](https://github.com/rawakash66/Thesis_Akash_2022/blob/main/silhouette%20extraction/script/Labelling.py).